Late string quartets (Beethoven): Appraisal

 Beethoven's late quartets went far beyond the comprehension of musicians and audiences of his time.
 One musician said, "we know there is something there, but we do not know what it is."
 Composer Louis Spohr called them "indecipherable, uncorrected horrors".

 Opinion has changed considerably from the time of their first bewildered reception: these six quartets (including the Große Fuge) are widely considered to be among the greatest musical compositions of all time.
 The Frankfurt School philosopher Theodor W. Adorno, in particular, thought highly of them, and Igor Stravinsky called the Große Fuge "an absolutely contemporary piece of music that will be contemporary forever".
-Their forms and ideas inspired and continue to inspire musicians and composers, such as Richard Wagner and Béla Bartók.
+Their forms and ideas inspired and continue to inspire musicians and composers, such as Felix Mendelssohn, Richard Wagner and Béla Bartók.
 Wagner said that Op.
 131's first movement "reveals the most melancholy sentiment expressed in music".
 Schubert's last musical wish was to hear Op.
 131, which he did on 14 November 1828, five days before his death.
 Afterward, he remarked, "After this, what is left for us to write?"
-Beethoven also considered Op.
+Beethoven considered Op.
 131 his single most perfect work.